tjhunt25/tic-tac-toe/README.md

 **Description**:
-<br>Tic tac toe is a game played with two players, X and O. The game is played on a 3x3 board.
-The winner is determined by a player placing there mark in a row of 3 first.
+<br>Tic tac toe is a game played with two players, X and O. A game played on a 3x3 board in which the winner is determined by a player placing there mark in a row of 3 first.
 Rows can be made Horizontally, vertically or diagonally.

 **FEATURES**:
 <br>* Visually displays which side won.